-So, what are the culprits behind stinky breath?
+So, what are the reasons behind bad breath?

 Bad breath that doesn’t go away is usually caused by something more serious like gum disease.
-Plaque on teeth causes bad breath just as it also implies an advanced gum disease.
-You treat the disease the bad breath goes away.
+Plaque on teeth also causes bad breath just as it implies advancing gum disease.
+This type of bad breath goes away gradually with treatment.

 Always watch what you eat.
 Your food intake affects the air you exhale.
 Coffee, onion, and garlic are just a few examples of food or drink that can cause bad breath.

-But these are nothing compared to smoking cigarettes and tobacco.
-Aside from the stain your teeth acquire from smoking, your gum tissues also suffer from irritation because of the nicotine and tar from cigarettes.
-This causes serious bad breath issues.
-Other mouth infections are also possible causes of bad breath.
-But if this is ruled out, bad breath can be pointed to other health issues like sinusitis, gastric reflux, diabetes, or kidney disease.
+But smoking cigarettes and chewing tobacco are by far the worse.
+Aside from ugly nicotine stains, your gum tissues also suffer irritation because of the nicotine and tar in cigarettes.
+Also, the smell of cigarettes (called smokers’ breath) is an obvious fall out.
+Bad breath can also come from other health issues like sinusitis, gastric reflux, diabetes, or kidney disease.

 Knowing the causes can empower you to apply the right treatment.
 Still, prevention is so much better than cure.
 Take care of your teeth by brushing for two minutes twice a day and flossing regularly.
 Follow through with antibacterial mouthwash.
 Do not forget your tongue.

-Your tongue is as much a part of your mouth as your teeth.
+Your tongue is also a breeding ground for bacteria.
 Bacteria on the tongue can cause bad breath as badly as those on the teeth.
 The tongue scraper is your friend.
 Use it as part of your oral hygiene.

-Keep moisture in your mouth.
-Have a fruit-filled diet.
-Fruits like apples require chewing, which stimulates the salivary glands to produce saliva.
-Sugar-free candy or gum may also help.
+Keep your mouth moist.
+Fruits like apples that require chewing, stimulate your salivary glands.
+Sugar-free candy or gum may also help dealing with bad breath.
 If you are wearing dentures or braces, clean them well.
 You most certainly do not want to add to the bacterial that is already in existence in your mouth.
 Finally, stay away from cigarettes and tobacco.
 They bring no benefit to your health and cause great harm to your gums and teeth.